 There is no downtime with Photofacial treatment and patients may return to work the next day.

-Immediate results are not guaranteed with Intense Pulsed Light treatment, but long-term benefits may be seen.
+Intense Pulsed Light treatment does not guarantee immediate results, but long-term benefits may be seen.
 IPL can provide an almost instant fix to several skin issues.
 Based on the patient’s specific goals and desires, sometimes more than one round of treatments is necessary.

-Although IPL is most commonly used on the face, it can be used in other problem areas.
-The neck, hands, chest, and back are all easily treatable using Intense Pulsed Light.
+Although IPL is most commonly used on the face, it can also be used in other problem areas.
+Intense Pulsed Light makes the neck, hands, chest, and back easily treatable.
 The broad surface area of the light even makes it easier to treat big patches.